gflohr/e-invoice-eu/documentation/Mapping.md

 contain a colon (`:`) or dot (`.`), and it is not possible to escape or quote them.
 Choose names without these characters.

-A section reference without a leading sheet reference, you must prepend it with a colon.
+A section reference without a leading sheet reference must have a leading colon `:`.
 This is necessary to make it distinguishable from sheet references.

 Example: